godaddy/asherah/tests/java/test-app/README.md

 Description: Runs a suite of multi-threaded tests intended to stress test various concurrency semantics of primary client-side interfaces used in the AppEncryption library.
-Tests include encrypting the same payload concurrently and verifying being able to decrypt all resulting DRRs, using multiple AppEncryptionSessionFactory instances concurrently with the same and multiple partitions (uncommon use cases), and using the same AppEncryptionSessionFactory instance concurrently with multiple partitions
-(common use case).
+Tests include encrypting the same payload concurrently and verifying being able to decrypt all resulting DRRs, using multiple SessionFactory instances concurrently with the same and multiple partitions (uncommon use cases), and using the same SessionFactory instance concurrently with multiple partitions (common use case).

 Query Parameters: